About the Somerville Commission for Women

 Commissioners are women living in Somerville who volunteer for a three-year term and are appointed by the Mayor.
-They work with the Executive Director, decide on activities and projects the Commission will pursue and carry out those activities through committee work.
+They work with the Staff Liaison, decide on activities and projects the Commission will pursue and carry out those activities through committee work.

-The Community Services Manager, appointed to the position of Executive Director by the Mayor, staffs the Commission.
-The Executive Director helps coordinates projects and events, represents the Commission on a variety of committees and task forces, and responds to inquiries from the community.
+The Community Services Manager, appointed to the position of Staff Liaison by the Mayor, staffs the Commission.
+The Staff Liaison helps coordinates projects and events, represents the Commission on a variety of committees and task forces, and responds to inquiries from the community.

 Volunteers serve on committees and provide essential assistance in organizing and staffing Commission events and activities.

 The Work of the Commission

-The Work of the Commission's Staff, Interns, and Volunteers
+The Work of the Commission's Staff and Volunteers

 Events & Activities